dpriskorn/LexUtils/README.md

 Please create a bot password for running the script for safety reasons here: https://www.wikidata.org/wiki/Special:BotPasswords

-Add the following variables to your ~/.bashrc (recommended): export LEXUTILS_USERNAME="username" export LEXUTILS_PASSWORD="password"

-Alternatively edit the file named config.py yourself and adjust the following
+Copy or rename the file config.example.py to config.py and adjust the following
-content:
+variables:

 username = "username"
 password= "password"